End of Life Guidance - With Death Doula Sherry

 • Coordination with medical, hospice, and pastoral care teams to ensure alignment

-• We are a non-denominational provider and we meet every person exactly where they are — regardless of faith tradition, cultural background, or spiritual belief.
+• We are a non-denominational provider and we meet every person exactly where they are regardless of faith, tradition, cultural background, or spiritual belief.

-• Helping identify and honor the spiritual practices, customs, prayers, or rites that are meaningful to the dying person and their family
+• Helping identify and honor the spiritual practices, customs, prayers, or rites that are meaningful to the dying person

-• Designing or supporting private rituals — blessings, handwashing ceremonies, music, readings, or symbolic acts — that affirm values and mark this sacred transition
+• Designing or supporting private rituals - blessings, handwashing ceremonies, music, readings, or symbolic acts that affirm values and mark this sacred transition

 • Coordinating with clergy, chaplains, or cultural elders when requested, ensuring all rituals align with the person's own wishes